5 Stocks Under $10

 There are risks, and they are readily apparent given the recent volatility.
 There are often good reasons for stocks to be ignored or beaten down.
 However, a market rally can work wonders for the unloved with positive catalysts in their pockets.

 Let's go over my five picks from March 2009 -- when low-priced stocks bottomed out -- to prove my point.

 Sirius XM Radio

-The average gain of 346% in less than three years is remarkable.
+The average gain of 648% in four years is pretty remarkable.

 Let's go over this month's picks.